+IMC claims require evidence.
 Evidence provides confirmation of what happened, when.
 It also helps to provide clarity about your circumstances and how they affected your assessment performance.
-Please note that you do not need to provide multiple pieces of evidence if they all confirm the same thing.

 Requests for a coursework extension will normally require evidence to support it.
 Please confirm with the relevant department if this is the case for your specific request.

 The exact nature of what your evidence will be depends on your circumstances.
-These are some examples of what might be acceptable.
+These are some examples of what is normally acceptable.

-You may have already sought advice or support with your circumstances from someone in the University, and so you can provide any documents you possess from that engagement as evidence for circumstances you are reporting.
+You may have already told a member of University staff about your circumstances, and so you can provide evidence of that engagement as evidence of the circumstances you are reporting.

-Examples of such evidence would include appointment confirmations, email exchanges (including summary e-mails of advice provided by counselling or wellbeing services) and other types of correspondence from any of the following; Disability Services, Student Services (which includes counselling and wellbeing teams), the Students’ Union, Security, IT Help Desk, the Library, Student Immigration Services, a Personal Tutor, a Student Experience Officer, or a Director of Studies.
+Examples of such evidence would include appointment confirmations, email exchanges (including summary e-mails of advice provided by counselling or wellbeing services) and other types of correspondence from any of the following; a Personal Tutor, a Student Experience Officer, or a Director of Studies, Disability Services, Student Support (which includes counselling and wellbeing teams), the Students’ Union, Security, IT Help Desk, the Library, or the Student Immigration Services.
 This also includes anything you submit to the Report & Support Tool.

 Disability Access Plans (DAPs)